mbaranr/c4_search/README.md

 # Connect 4: MCTS vs Minimax

 Empirical comparison of MCTS and Minimax Search for Connect 4.
-For more information, see (distill post)[https://mbaranr.github.io/blog/2024/c4_search/].
+For more information, see [distill post](https://mbaranr.github.io/blog/2024/c4_search/).

 ## Run